coralproject/coralproject-site-2016/code-of-conduct.md

 ---
 # Code of Conduct

 We expect everyone contributing to The Coral Project to follow this code of conduct.
 That means the team, contractors we employ, contributors, as well as anyone posting to our public or internal-facing channels.
+This is in addition to the [Mozilla Community Participation Guidelines.](https://www.mozilla.org/en-US/about/governance/policies/participation/)

 We created it not because we anticipate any unacceptable behavior, but because we believe that articulating our values and obligations to one another reinforces the already exceptional level of respect among the team, and because having a code provides us with clear avenues to correct our culture should it ever stray from that course.